This is How Faster B-21 Raider Manufacturing Could Push US Bomber Fleet Beyond 100 Aircraft

 Northrop Grumman is aggressively expanding production capacity for the B-21 Raider, the world’s first sixth-generation stealth bomber, and the company’s chief executive says the accelerated tempo could persuade the U.S. Air Force to commit to a substantially larger fleet than its current minimum of 100 aircraft.
 CEO Kathy Warden made the remarks at the Bernstein Strategic Decisions Conference on May 28, 2026, asserting that Northrop is taking steps — including self-funded investments — to prove that it can absorb a higher order volume without straining its industrial base, Air and Space Forces reported.

-The Air Force is currently flight-testing two B-21s at Edwards Air Force Base (EDW), California, and the first operational Raider remains on schedule for delivery to Ellsworth Air Force Base (ELL) in South Dakota in 2027.
-This disclosure comes against a backdrop of growing political and military pressure to expand the Raider fleet beyond its current program of record.
 Defense Secretary Pete Hegseth told lawmakers on April 30 that the U.S. will need “a lot more” than 100 B-21s — the most unambiguous signal yet that Pentagon leadership intends to push procurement upward.
 In parallel, the last two commanders of U.S. Strategic Command have publicly endorsed a fleet of 145 Raiders, while the head of U.S. Indo-Pacific Command, Admiral Samuel Paparo, has gone further, expressing support for an acquisition of as many as 200 aircraft.

 Photo: USAF

-Warden’s Conference Remarks And What They Signal For Procurement
+Warden’s Conference Remarks and What They Signal for Procurement

 The Air Force’s top planner, Lieutenant General David H. Tabor, told lawmakers on May 13 that revised B-21 fleet numbers are likely to be published in spring 2027 as part of the fiscal year 2028 budget proposal.
 Congress, however, has indicated it may demand an answer sooner: a draft of the National Defense Authorization Act for fiscal 2027, released by the House Armed Services Committee on May 26, would require the Pentagon to submit a report by December 2026 detailing how many B-21s are needed to execute both nuclear and conventional missions.